Dubai Expat Apartments: A Guide to Renting

 Step-by-Step Guide to Renting as an Expat

-1. Set a Budget & Define Preferences (furnishing, size, area)
+1. Set a Budget & Define Preferences (furnishing, size, area, and lease length—consider how lease duration affects flexibility and pricing)

 2. Search Listings via portals or with a real estate broker in Dubai